Trump calls Fauci a 'disaster' and seeks to reassure his team he can win

 “Fauci is a disaster.
 If I listened to him, we’d have 500,000 deaths,” Trump said during the call, which the campaign allowed reporters to join.

-Fauci has openly complained about being cited in a Trump re-election campaign advertisement that discussed the administration’s pandemic response, and said in an interview broadcast on Sunday night by CBS’ “60 Minutes” that he was not surprised Trump himself contracted the virus.
+Fauci has openly complained about being included, and quoted out of context, in a Trump campaign advertisement that discussed the administration’s pandemic response.
+He said in a CBS’ “60 Minutes” interview broadcast on Sunday that he was not surprised Trump himself contracted the virus.

 Trump, speaking from his signature hotel in Las Vegas ahead of two rallies in Arizona, said Fauci bombed during TV interviews but that it would be “a bigger bomb if you fire him.”